 In this age of the internet, we often focus on cybersecurity for anything happening online and neglect the importance of a network security assessment for our device networks.
-The data they store and process are as vulnerable as your cloud-based programs and apps.
+The data they store and process are as vulnerable as your cloud-based programs and web application.

 The bottom line is that cybersecurity and network security should be equally important and work for hand in hand.
-This magnifies the need for a regular network security assessment from implementing strategic network solutions on top of your cybersecurity audits.
+This magnifies performing a network security assessment from implementing strategic network solutions on top of your cybersecurity audits.
 This is to help you give a bird’s eye view of your entire network to monitor and mitigate vulnerabilities.
 But what is it exactly, and what is its scope?
 Let’s have a closer look at this blog.